IAS Ethiopian Studies Series

 Alessandro Gori (University of Copenhagen)

-Hassen Muhammad Kawo (University of Cape Town, South Africa)
+Hassen Muhammed Kawo (University of Cape Town, South Africa)

 Paul M. Love (Al Akhawayn University)